AuroxNova/blurlconvert/README.md

 - keys.bin in the same directory of the executable
 - Install Golang to build code into a exe file

+# Why this new update?
+- Fortnite Changed how MPD Files are structured, instead of working with Segments, Now it's working upload the full song but encrypted

+- Example: instead of init_0.mp4 to init_203.mp4, now is main_0_dashinit.mp4 (for festival tracks)
+main_0_0_dashinit.mp4 (for Preview tracks) [Those are not encrypted anymore, bc it doesn't make any sense encrypting the previews lol]

 # How To Build EXE file
 - Open CMD on the folder path and Type:
 ```yaml